2013 Winter Universiade

 The motto of the event was "Inspired by U".
 The torch, made by the Department of Industrial Engineering of the University of Trento, recalled a flower of gentian with five petals in the shape of a ski, with colors that recall the Olympic colors and the five stars of the universes.
 It was officially lit by Pope Francis in Rome on 6 November 2013.

 Bid selection

 The city of Maribor (Slovenia) was the only one bidding city for the event.
 On May 31, 2008, Maribor won the right to host the event, but later withdrew.

-After the FISU revoked the rights of Maribor, they began secret negotiations with the region of Trentino that, for financial reasons, had withdrawn their bid to host the 2017 Winter Universiade.
+After the FISU revoked the rights of Maribor, they began secret negotiations with the region of Trentino that, for financial reasons and a lack of sponsors, had withdrawn their bid to host the 2017 Winter Universiade.
 Two weeks after the resignation of Maribor, negotiations were completed and Trentino was formalized as the new host region.
-The factor that gave a boom for the negotiations was the fact that their infrastructure was ready and did not need improvement works.Some of venues will be used during the 2026 Winter Olympics.
+The factor that gave a boom for the negotiations was the fact that their infrastructure was ready and in use.
+As they, did not need improvement works.
+Later, the event was a scope to the winning bid for Milan and Cortina D'Ampezzo to host the 2026 Winter Olympics and the region will act as satelite venue hub.